Role of Seizure Alerts

 Camera devices record audio and video information from a remote infrared video camera.
 Information is sent to a smart phone and an app records and analyzes the video for seizure like activity.
 When an unusual event is detected, an alarm is sounded, followed by live sound and video from the camera.

-Seizure response dogs are a special type of service dog trained to help someone who has epilepsy or a seizure disorder.
+Seizure response dogs (also called seizure alert dogs or seizure assistance dogs) are a special type of service dog trained to help someone who has epilepsy or a seizure disorder.
 The data about whether or not a dog can predict a seizure is not proven.
 However, many dogs may be able to help their owner during a seizure or get help.
-For example seizure dogs may be able to:
+For example, seizure dogs may be able to: